 Insulation is one of the keys to a comfortable, energy-efficient home.
 But simply having the right amount of insulation is not enough.
 If insulation is not properly installed, a home can have excessive heat gain during the summer and heat loss in the winter — forcing the heating and cooling systems to work overtime.

-Properly installed insulation will completely blanket the home — exterior walls, ceiling and floors — without gaps, voids or compressions, and it will be in full contact with the interior air barrier (for example, drywall).
-Continuous sealing of the air barrier along the insulation is also critical to protecting against moisture damage that can be caused by warm air flow through the insulation to colder surfaces where it can condense.
-Expect ENERGY STAR qualified homes to have insulation that meets or exceeds the latest national code requirements, providing year-round comfort while reducing utility bills.
+Properly installed insulation will completely blanket the home — exterior walls, ceiling and floors — without gaps, voids or compressions.
+It will be in full contact with the interior air barrier (for example, drywall).
+Continuous sealing of the air barrier along the insulation is also critical to protecting against the moisture damage caused by warm air flow through the insulation to colder surfaces where it can condense.
+Expect ENERGY STAR-qualified homes to have insulation that meets or exceeds the latest national code requirements, providing year-round comfort while reducing utility bills.

 Benefits of Properly Installed Insulation